Insects as feed

 Insects as feed are insect species used as animal feed, either for livestock, including aquaculture, or as pet food.

 As livestock feed production uses ~33% of the world's agricultural cropland use, insects might be able to supplement livestock feed.
 They can transform low-value organic wastes, are nutritious and have low environmental impacts.
+However, recent studies have shown that the carbon impact of insect proteins is higher than that of soybean meal or fish meal, reducing their environmental benefits.

 Utility

 Due to their nutritional profile, especially the high protein content, various types of insects can be used as feed for industrial animal production and aquaculture.
 An insect-based diet for farm animals has been scientifically investigated for pigs, poultry and edible fish.
 Insects can provide as much protein and essential amino acids for swine and poultry that can potentially replace soybean meal in a diet.
 Inclusion of black soldier fly larvae in a diet for fish farming gave positive effect with no difference in odor and texture.

 At the same time, there are challenges and disadvantages compared to established feed in terms of performance and growth.
 For monogastric farm animals, such as swine and poultry, replacing their conventional formula entirely with insects can result to decrease in performance and growth e.g., because insect flour may contain high levels of ash.
 However other research suggests that animals fed insect protein from black-soldier flies, achieved faster growth rates and better-quality meat than with soya or fishmeal.
-Insects as feed are legally considered farm animals themselves, therefore they must not receive feed from ruminant proteins, kitchen and food waste, meat and bone meal and liquid manure.

 With a view to protecting the environment and resources as well as feed and food security in the face of a growing world population, the UN Food and Agriculture Organization (FAO) has called for increased use of feed insects for feed production.